Ann Richards: Arts and film

 She was also a mentor to other women.
 She advised Rebecca Campbell, executive director of the Austin Film Society, "Whenever you speak in public you've got to tell them what you need from them."
 She put the spotlight on film as a genuine industry, brought more focus to Texas, and had a tremendous network of people in the entertainment industry.
 She gave more focus to film as a business than had been done before.

 She was interviewed in the 1996 Ken Burns documentary series The West about the history of Texas and the United States in the 1800s.
-In the film she claims that the colonization of the United States required genocide and dispossession, "But even knowing all of that.
+In the film she states that the colonization of the United States required genocide and dispossession, "But even knowing all of that.
 And wishing that part of it were not there, cannot take away the spirit and idealism and the excitement that people (settlers) felt that actually did it and that we still feel when we think about them doing it."
 Richards also appeared in a 2009 documentary film, Sam Houston: American Statesman, Soldier, and Pioneer.

 It is believed that her last appearance in film was in a short public announcement used at the Alamo Drafthouse, asking patrons not to be disruptive during the film.
 The Alamo Drafthouse still uses it today, with an addition at the end in honor of Ann Richards.

-Richards was active in the Austin City Limits Festivals, and the SXSW festival: the interactive, music, and film festival, held each year in Austin.
+Richards was active in the Austin City Limits Festivals and the SXSW festival, the interactive music and film festival held each year in Austin.